Snaacky/thewiki/docs/tutorials/comparison.md

 By default, all frames are stored within your working directory unless manually changed to a different destination.
 !!!

+!!!secondary
+*See [Post-processing](#post-processing) for additional scripts to apply after creating your comparison.*
+!!!

 ==-

 ## QoL Changes